 It’s got a decent online cashback of 2.7% with no minimum spend.
 (Excludes travel bookings.)
 If you spend above $300, it’s an additional 0.3% to make it 3%.
 It’s not exactly cashback in that you actually earn SMRT$, but you can just convert it to cash rebates at no extra cost – it’s just an added step.

 The rebate is capped at 600 SMRT$ per year, which averages out to $50 per month.
 Because it’s capped on a yearly basis, you can just earn whatever you can first and once you reach the cap, use another card.

 If you’re not particularly motivated by cash rebates and want to earn air miles or other rewards instead, you’re in luck because banks really, REALLY want you to use their card when you shop online.
-That means “10X rewards” for online spending is now common practice among rewards credit cards.
-Since that’s equivalent to 4 air miles per dollar, you can just as easily earn miles on a rewards credit card as an actual air miles card.
-In fact, it might actually be faster.
+(Plus, there’s no minimum spend!)

 Did we miss out your favourite online shopping credit card?
 Tell us in the comments!